AWS CDK vs Terraform: The Complete 2026 Comparison

 CDK Aspects: TypeScript/Python code that validates constructs during synthesis.

-Example use case: Enforce S3 bucket encryption across all buckets.
+Example use case: enforce S3 bucket encryption across all buckets.
 The Aspect runs before CloudFormation deployment and fails the build on violations.

 Terraform Sentinel/OPA: Policy languages for validating Terraform plans.
 Can prevent non-compliant infrastructure from being deployed.

-Comparison: Terraform's policy-as-code ecosystem is more established for enterprise compliance.
+Terraform's policy-as-code ecosystem is more established for enterprise compliance.
 If you need sophisticated policy enforcement with governance workflows, Terraform has more mature options.

 Secret Management Approaches